bombunx/CTFs/Stego/Secret Images/README.md

-# Challenge (125)
+# Secret Images (125)
-We discovered Arasaka operatives sending wierd pictures to each other.
+> We discovered Arasaka operatives sending wierd pictures to each other.
 It looks like they may contain secret data.
 Can you find it?

 # Solution
 We were provided 2 different images, each making no sense on their own.